Stephanie Apollon – Research Associate

 Jessica Garcia – Climate Finance Policy Analyst

 Jessica Garcia is the new Climate Finance Policy Analyst at AFR/AFREF.
-She has been an energy policy research consultant for the Union of Concerned Scientists (UCS) since fall 2020.
-With UCS she researched various clean energy technologies and authored a few resources for UCS’s new Energy Storage Hub, which aims to help advocates and decision makers create policies for the equitable deployment of energy storage to the benefit of climate and communities.
-She also spent three years with The Nature Conservancy, a global environmental conservation nonprofit, on a team that worked at the intersection of science and corporate sustainability.
-Following that – Jessica attended Duke University and completed her Master of Public Policy in May 2021, with a focus on energy and environmental policy.
+Most recently, she was an energy policy consultant for the Union of Concerned Scientists (UCS).
+With UCS she researched various clean energy technologies and authored a few resources to create UCS’s Energy Storage Hub, which aims to help advocates and decision makers develop policies for the equitable deployment of energy storage to the benefit of climate and communities.
+Jessica attended Duke University and completed her Master of Public Policy in May 2021, with a focus on energy and environmental policy.
+Prior to that – she spent three years with The Nature Conservancy, a global environmental conservation nonprofit, on a team that worked at the intersection of science and corporate sustainability.

-Elyse Hicks, J.D., MBA – Consumer Policy Analyst
+Elyse Hicks, J.D., MBA – Consumer Policy Counsel

 Emily Hirtle – Policy Associate